Under Secretary of Commerce for Intellectual Property

-The Under Secretary is appointed by the President of the United States, with the consent of the United States Senate, to serve at the pleasure of the President.
-President Trump nominated Andrei Iancu to fill the position on August 25, 2017.
-He was confirmed on February 5, 2018, with a 94-0 vote.
-He left office on January 20, 2021.
+The under secretary is appointed by the president of the United States, with the consent of the United States Senate, to serve at the pleasure of the President.

 Overview

-As the Director of the United States Patent and Trademark Office, the Under Secretary is responsible for administering laws relevant to granting patents and trademarks, and for the daily management of the agency's budget and more than 8,000 employees.
-The Under Secretary is also obligated to conduct programs and studies regarding intellectual property, and to conduct cooperative programs with other foreign intellectual property offices.
+As the director of the United States Patent and Trademark Office, the under secretary is responsible for administering laws relevant to granting patents and trademarks, and for the daily management of the agency's budget and more than 8,000 employees.
+The under secretary is also obligated to conduct programs and studies regarding intellectual property, and to conduct cooperative programs with other foreign intellectual property offices.

-The rank of Under Secretary is a Level III position within the Executive Schedule.
+The rank of under secretary is a Level III position within the Executive Schedule.
 In January 2010, the annual rate of pay for Level III is $165,300.

-History

-The position of Under Secretary and Director of the United States Patent Office was created by the Patent and Trademark Office Efficiency Act, which was signed into law by President Bill Clinton on November 29, 1999.
-It was made effective January 17, 2001, by Department of Commerce Department Organization Order (DOO) no. 10-14.
-The DOO abolished the position's predecessor, the Assistant Secretary of Commerce and Commissioner of Patents and Trademarks.
-The act mandated the creation of the Deputy Under Secretary and Deputy Director, who assist the Under Secretary, as well as other aspects of the reorganization of the office as a federal agency.

-Reporting officials

-Officials reporting to the USC(IP)/Director include: